Big Bill Smith

-William T. "Big Bill" Smith (1869 - ?) was a Negro leagues catcher and manager for several years before he founded the first Negro National League.
+William T. "Big Bill" Smith (1869 - ?) was an American Negro leagues catcher and manager for several years before he founded the first Negro National League.
 He played for several teams, and for most of the seasons he played for the Chicago Unions, Brooklyn Royal Giants and Cuban Giants.

 Smith attended Fisk University in Nashville, Tennessee.
 He started with Frank Leland and the Chicago Unions at the age of 20, working with the team until 1897.